Alexia KOLPAK, et al.

 [Delta]E values for class II azobenzene/template hybrids,

-illustrated one successful method for increasing the order of the
+illustrated one successful method for increasing the order of

-photoisomer array on pentacene and dodecahendecaene templates:
+the photoisomer array on pentacene and dodecahendecaene

-increasing the rigidity of the photoisomers themselves.
-The class
+templates: increasing the rigidity of the photoisomers

-II molecules were inherently stiffer than their class I cousins
+themselves.
+The class II molecules were inherently stiffer than

-due to the increased (planar) area of the molecule.
-Consequently,
+their class I cousins due to the increased (planar) area of the

-[Delta]E exhibited significantly less variation between templates
+molecule.
+Consequently, [Delta]E exhibited significantly less

-with these molecules, as comparison of the trends for the similar
+of the trends for the similar 1a/template and 2a/template

-1a/template and 2a/template systems in Table 1 shows.
-In the
+systems in Table 1 shows.
+In the former, the magnitude of the

-former, the magnitude of the stored energy per molecule, the
+stored energy per molecule, the volumetric energy density, and

-volumetric energy density, and the gravimetric energy density all
+the gravimetric energy density all decrease in the order

-decrease in the order CNT-pentacene-alkene chain, while in the
+CNT-pentacene-alkene chain, while in the latter, the energy

-the pentacene and alkene chain templates.
+alkene chain templates.